Early Menopause: Everything You Need To Know About Symptoms, Prevention & Treatment

 It was a massive but.
 Sandi was a fashion magazine editor who often worked long days and felt a near-constant stress to look fabulous.
 But early menopause had sabotaged that confidence, leaving her feeling frustrated and confused.
 It wasn’t just miserable physical symptoms like sleeplessness, brain fog, mood swings, an "arctic level" (as she called it) sex drive, and dreaded hot flashes that she suddenly experienced out of nowhere—Sandi was also going on an emotional and spiritual journey that many women don’t anticipate or experience until later in life.

 Early menopause or primary ovarian insufficiency (POI) generally presents with irregular or missing periods and symptoms of low estrogen, like those Sandi was experiencing.
-Early menopause is also sometimes referred to as premature ovarian failure, a less accurate term since 5 to 10 percent of women can still recover their fertility and have a healthy pregnancy.
+Early menopause is also sometimes referred to as premature ovarian failure, a less accurate term since 5 to 10 percent1 of women can still recover their fertility and have a healthy pregnancy.
 As a doctor who helps women reverse post-birth-control syndrome, reset their hormones, and reclaim their fabulousness, I see how conditions like early menopause do more than just mess with your sex drive and make you a cranky mess.

 When is menopause actually supposed to start?

 Menopause occurs when your menstrual cycle (and hence fertility) have been absent for at least a year.
 Your ovaries stop producing estrogen and progesterone, two of the main hormones you need for fertility.
 (FYI ladies: You can still get pregnant up to a year after your period has stopped.)
-Typically, the menopausal process—called perimenopause—kicks in during your mid- to late 40s.
+Typically, the menopausal process3—called perimenopause—kicks in during your mid- to late 40s.
 You stop making as much estrogen, and your periods occur less frequently.
 The average age for menopause is around 51.
 For some women, it can occur a bit later.
 For Sandi, it happened much earlier: She was 38, in fact, when she first visited her doctor with her concerns.

-Researchers define early menopause as the end of ovarian function before age 45, and premature menopause affects about 1 percent of women under 40.
+Researchers define early menopause as the end of ovarian function before age 45, and premature menopause affects about 1 percent2 of women under 40.
 The first red flag occurs when you start having changes in your menstrual cycles.
 Women typically report irregular, shorter, or longer periods as estrogen levels nose-dive.

 Sandi hadn’t had her period in a year, she had nearly zero libido, her energy levels plummeted, and she either had sleepless nights or got really bad sleep.
 She was also putting on belly fat that she couldn’t lose, and low energy levels left her unmotivated to hit the gym regularly.
 Understandably concerned and frustrated, Sandi visited her doctor, who ordered some tests to determine whether her symptoms indicated early menopause or another condition.
 Among those tests included estradiol (to measure estrogen levels), follicle-stimulating hormone (to determine how well her ovaries functioned), and thyroid-stimulating hormone.
 From her results, Sandi’s doctor diagnosed her with primary ovarian insufficiency or early menopause.